Copywriting vs Blog Writing (8 Differences + What to Choose)

 Generally, copywriting involves creating short-form text ranging from taglines to advertisements, usually written in short, snappy sentences to grab attention and compel readers to act.

+For instance, taglines can be as short as two to three words.
 Blog posts and other blog content tend to be at last a few hundred words long, but many of them are a thousand words or more.

 For instance, many blogging guides suggest that posts should be between 1,500-4,000 words long.